 Turn Any Recipe Into A Thermal Cooker Recipe In 3 Easy Steps

-We often get asked about suitable recipes or recipe books for our Billyboil Thermal Cooker.
-Unfortunately, there are hardly any (if any) thermal cooker specific recipe books on the market.
+We are often asked about suitable recipes for our Billyboil Thermal Cooker.
+Unfortunately, there are hardly any thermal cooker specific recipe books on the market.
+And those that do exist aren't very inspiring.

 Quick Recap: Thermal Cooker Parts